California Long-Term Care Tax

 Maybe one day soon.

 Assembly Bill 567 established the Long Term Care Insurance Task Force, simply known as “Task Force,” to assess the implementation and feasibility of a culturally adequate statewide insurance care program.
 This group has 15 members across government agency representatives and volunteers with expertise in the LTC industry.
 The Task Force has recommended five plans for a state-wide long-term care program.
 Included in the recommendations is a possible payroll tax that could affect employees, employers, and the self-employed.
-Similar programs are being considered in 15 different states, with Washington State being the first to implement such a program.
-One cause has been the federal government’s inactivity in helping or encouraging people to purchase coverage for themselves.
-It is crucial to understand what these programs offer and their impact on you.

 Recommended CA Long-Term Care Program Designs